WHY I SWITCHED TO THE WAHOO ELEMNT BOLT

 Further, you are taking your hand off that lever AND probably looking at your head unit to see the results of the page changed you’ve made, truly a bad combination when you should be looking at the road and all that is going on around you.
 (Sorry Mr. Froome).

 The BOLT has those up/down buttons on the right-hand side.
 That favors right handed riders and takes you away from your secondary, rear brake.
-The BOLT’s up/down buttons only changes how many fields see on the screen when you are in a page.
+The BOLT’s up/down buttons only change how many fields see on the screen when you are in a page.
 Theoretically, then, you would use those buttons less often.

 The buttons that change the page you are on, start/pause/resume a ride, start a new lap and confirm certain actions (yes or no) are on the top of the BOLT just below the screen.
 They also have labels just above them on the screen though are in a font size a bit too small for somewhat visually challenged, middle aged riders like me to see.